 Within the confines of the dungeon, groups of adventurers worked their ways down the tunnels of the dungeon.
 Multiple teams were forced down the same paths as they struggled to get ahead of each other through a multitude of tricks and skills.
 Though the rules basically boiled down to ‘don’t try to kill each other’ it left ample room for the adventurers to use their skills to get ahead of other teams.
 As a matter of fact, it was practically encouraged to use your own abilities to get ahead of the other adventurers.

 Especially in the first floor, where the enemies were the weakest, the entire thing was more of a race to the second floor rather than a struggle to ward off monsters.
-Most monsters in the first floor presented little to no challenge to the B ranks, as any critters that attempted to defend the dungeon were quickly mowed down by the wave of adventurers.
-At most, only a handful of minor scratches and scrapes were inflected by the monsters.
+Most monsters in the first floor presented little to no challenge to the B ranks, even though they were tasked with the protection of their nobles.
+Any critters that attempted to defend the dungeon were quickly mowed down by the wave of adventurers.
+At most, only a handful of minor scratches and scrapes were infected by the monsters.

 With such grand prizes on the line, in addition to the fact that they had been paid to participate, the adventurers pulled out any stops in an attempt to get ahead of the rest.
 As such, though the first floor should have been a breeze for adventurers of this calibre, it turned into a disorienting battlefield that caused many injuries to the competing adventurers.
 Fog spells caused people to fall into simple pit traps, low ceilings combined with oiled floors caused charging warriors to lose balance when their long swords struck the ceiling, illusions caused people to accidentally fire at allies.